 Replacing your windows shows potential buyers that you’ve really looked after your property and put money into keeping it modern, with perks like better insulation and noise reduction.
 This could speed up the sale process but might even spark a bidding war.

 Basically, you could sell your home for more!
-With an average return on investment sitting around 68%.
-Who doesn’t love a home improvement that actually pays off?
+With an average return on investment of around 68%.
+Who doesn’t love a home improvement that pays off?

 10. When your windows no longer match your aesthetic